GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-data-clearing/index.md

 {% Aside 'caution' %}
 The numbers presented below help understand some observed discrepancies between cookie-based measurement and Attribution Reporting based measurement.

-However, they shouldn't be considered absolute numbers that will be consistently observable for all organizations that use the API.
+However, they likely won't be consistently observable for all organizations that use the API.

 These numbers are aggregated and measured for the set of sites that were running an origin trial.
 They differ across sites and are likely to change as more organizations use the API in an origin trial and use different parameters.